thilinarmtb/trident-demo/README.md

 zookeeper                        RUNNING    pid 7601, uptime 0:02:13
 ```

+Otherwise start the supervisor service.
+You can read more about this in [5].

 Then start the redis command line client by typing `redis-cli` in a terminal.
 We are going to monitor the keys stored in the redis server using the cli.
 Once you start a session using `redis-cli`, you can list the available